KDE/optiimage/README.md

 ## Building

-The easiest way to make changes and test Tokodon during development is to [build it with kdesrc-build](https://community.kde.org/Get_Involved/development/Build_software_with_kdesrc-build).
+The easiest way to make changes and test OptiImage during development is to [build it with kdesrc-build](https://community.kde.org/Get_Involved/development/Build_software_with_kdesrc-build).

 ## License